(last update 10/12/2012, added the Chavillou lamp in figure 16)

 This is the first in a series of postings on objects associated with lacemaking even though that association might not always be defensible.
 My purpose is three-fold.
 First and foremost to educate the collector about some lesser known objects that actually are lace-related.
 Second, I attempt to trace the origins of the “lacemaker” name association for items with obviously different original functions.
 It is pointless to try and convince collectors to abandon well-established names, so I take the more interesting track of trying to understand how the names evolved in the first place.
 Lastly I would like explore a related subject; how objects can span the range from original to reproduction to outright fake.

 These posts will be expanded as new objects come to light.
 And speaking of light, that is the subject of this first post.
-Brian Lemin’s excellent piece on lacemaker’s lamps at http://lace.lacefairy.com/Lace/Gallery/LaceLamps.html provides much valuable information on the subject.
+Brian Lemin’s excellent piece on lacemaker’s lamps at http://lace.lacefairy.com/Lace/Gallery/LaceLamps.html provides much valuable information on the subject (Note, the Lace Fairy site is no longer in operation, but I’m trying to work with Brian to recover some of the posts).
 In view of his work I will forego an introductory discussion of glass focusing lamps, and go directly to some specialized topics.
 Note also, I don’t go much into dating items.
 There are some claiming late 18th century origin, but this is difficult to prove.
 Most of these items were widely made in the 19th and early 20th century, and I will leave it to other researchers to delve into manufacturers and specific dates.
 One should also keep in mind that controversy over the ‘lacemaker’ label works both ways.
 One commentator on early lighting laments the fact that lacemakers always get the credit for focused lighting, even though it was used in many trades.

 Lacemakers themselves often faint in horror at the practice of early lighting collectors who label certain blown glass structures as “lacemaker’s lamps” when in fact they are wick-based oil lamps.
 These blown glass lamps come in a large number of forms, but share common elements of a more or less round hollow reservoir with a normally rimless opening to admit a fluid (whale oil for lighting or perhaps water for focusing).
 Some of the most roundly abused types are shown in Figures 1a through 1c.
 The reservoir ranges from spherical to a flattened sphere to triangular, but is always supported on an attached base which often has a handle.
 Figure 1a shows examples which come closest to a useful focusing device, and if you read further on, you will find that people have recently tried to see just how workable they might be as light condensers.
 A ‘peg lamp’ adaptation is shown in Figure 1b.
 Figure 1c shows variations on this theme which move a little too far away from a possible focusing use, but still bear the “lacemaker’s lamp” name.
 Many other examples can be found at the auction archive web site http://tinyurl.com/3nvtdpq.